|Clean, odour-free, pale pink colour and a minimal accumulation of wax are indications of healthy ears.

-Infection of the external ear canal and Otitis Media, infection of the middle ear, are usually caused by bacteria or yeast.
-Other possibilities include accumulation of wax, matted hair, debris or a foreign object lodged in the ear canal.
+Otitis Externa infection of the external ear canal and Otitis Media, infection of the middle ear, are usually caused by ear mites, bacteria or yeast.
+Other possibilities include injury, debris or a foreign object lodged in the ear canal.
 When seeking treatment, act quickly.
-If your dog has an ear infection, he will be in considerable discomfort.
+If your cat has an ear infection, he will be in considerable discomfort.
 Antibiotics are used for bacterial infections while antifungals are administered for yeast.
-Ear infections can also be indicative of other problems such as allergies, hormonal abnormalities or hereditary diseases.
 Your veterinarian will determine this during your visit and suggest the best course of action.

 Ear Mites are common parasites that are highly contagious, often contracted from pet to pet.
 Excessive itching is the most common sign.
 Ear mites create dark, crumbly debris that look like coffee grinds.

 Hematoma of the Ear Flap means blood has accumulated in the ear flap (pinna).
 Vigorous head shaking, scratching or trauma to the ear area result in damage to the blood vessels, often set off by infection, mites, fleas or debris.

 Deafness, usually brought on by age, trauma, loud noise or infection, can also be hereditary or congenital.
 Unfortunately, once diagnosed with clinical deafness, it is a lifelong condition.

 Ear cleaning solution used on an appropriate basis can be helpful in maintaining your cat's ears healthy.

 How to Administer Ear Drops or Ointment to Cats

 - Read the label instructions carefully for correct dosage.